restic/restic/README.md

     snapshot 40dc1520 saved

-Next you can either use `restic restore` to restore files or use `restic mount` to mount the repository via fuse and browse the files from previous snapshots.
+Next you can either use `restic restore` to restore files or use `restic mount` to mount the repository via FUSE and browse the files from previous snapshots.

 For more options check out the [online documentation](https://restic.readthedocs.io/en/latest/).